oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create-gb.md

 14. For Administrator Password, enter a password.
 Take note of this password.

->**Note:** This password needs to match password of a database user that we will use later.
-In order to make sure the password works for both, we suggest you enter a password containing only upper case letters, lower case letters, numbers, and underscores.
-If you are using the green button (run on LiveLabs tenancy), you can use your database admin password given to you on the reservation page.

 15. Click **Create**.

     ![Completed GoldenGate details](images/02-13.png " ")